 Backed by trees and bushes along the bank which runs next to the stream and with plenty of bankside vegetation, Osprey is more secluded than Kingfisher with a variety of pegs.
 At 3/4 of an acre in size and with 14-pegs,

 The remainder of the pool has a shelf running 2 feet out into the water before the banks drop to 6 feet in the middle.

-There are also a few leather carp which run to 14lbs plus a head of tench between 2lbs and 4lbs.
+Osprey is popular with anglers because of the large number of common and mirror carp it holds between 6lbs and 16lbs.
+There are also leather carp which run to 14lbs plus a head of tench between 2lbs and 4lbs.

-With some lovely roach and rudd between 2oz and 1lb 8oz, bream averaging between 1lb and 2lbs but running to 5lbs and plenty of perch, there are plenty of fish for anglers to go at.
+With some lovely roach and rudd between 2oz and 1lb 8oz, bream averaging between 1lb and 2lbs running to 5lbs and plenty of perch, there are plenty of fish for anglers to go at.